sudorook/snippets/kde.md

 # KDE Plasma

+## Horizontally / vertically maximize windows

+To horizontally maximize, right-click the 'Maximize' button.

+To vertically maximize, left-click the 'Maximize' button.

 ## Reduce width of icons in Icons-only Task Manager

 Icons that are more tall than wide can create the illusion that the application